UrhoKarila/Eachine-E011/README.md

 ![Quadcopter attached to the Header Jumper, Jumper Wires, and ST-Link](/images/quadcopter-stlink-connection.jpg)

-*Do Not* connect both the +5V pin if the battery is also connected.
+*Do Not* connect the +5V pin if the battery is also connected.
 This *will* damage the board

 If connector is not available, wires can be soldered to the board instead.
 Note that the CLK and DAT labels on the Flight Controller are reversed.
 3 wires are needed, Ground ( GND) , CLK ( SWCLK on stlink) and DAT( SWDIO on stlink).
 Connect the pads / plug to the equivalent place on the ST-Link: GnD <-> Gnd , DAT <-> SWCLK and CLK <-> SWDIO.